SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 "Apple…"

-"I know I need to tell you this when your not sleeping, but I really like you.
+"I know I need to tell you this when you're not sleeping, but I really like you.
 I have a crush on you."

 Fluttershy tightened her grip on Applejack's hand.
 "Love… Apple…"